SIMPLE: Statistical Inference on Membership Profiles in Large Networks: SIMPLE and its asymptotic theory

-Conditions \ref{cond5}--\ref{cond7} are some mild assumptions that facilitate the technical analysis for the case of degree-corrected mixed membership models.
-These assumptions are similar to those in \cite{JKL17}.
-In particular, Conditions \ref{cond5} and \ref{cond6} are special cases of (1.19)--(1.20) therein.
-Same as in the previous section, the degree density is measured by $\theta_{\min}^2$ and is allowed to converge to zero at rate $n^{-c_3}$ with constant $c_3$ arbitrarily close to one.
+Conditions \ref{cond5}--\ref{cond8} are similar to those in \cite{JKL17}.
+In particular, Conditions \ref{cond5}, \ref{cond6} and \ref{cond8} are special cases of (2.13), (2.14) and (2.16) therein.
+Same as in the previous section, the degree density is measured by $\theta_{\min}^2$ and is allowed to converge to zero at rate $n^{-c_3}$, and our conditions accommodate the case where $|d_1|, \cdots, |d_K|$ are of different orders.

-\begin{thm} Assume that Conditions \ref{as3} and \ref{cond5}--\ref{cond7} hold under the degree-corrected mixed membership model \eqref{DCMM}. \begin{enumerate} \item[i)] Under the null hypothesis $H_0: \bpi_i = \bpi_j$, we have as $n\rightarrow \infty$,
+\begin{thm} Assume that Conditions \ref{as3} and \ref{cond5}--\ref{cond8} hold under the degree-corrected mixed membership model \eqref{DCMM}. \begin{enumerate} \item[i)] Under the null hypothesis $H_0: \bpi_i = \bpi_j$, we have as $n\rightarrow \infty$,

-\item[ii)] Under the contiguous alternative hypothesis with $\lambda_2(\bpi_i\bpi_i^T+\bpi_j\bpi_j^T)\gg \frac{1}{n\theta^2_{\min}}$, we have for any arbitrarily large constant $C>0$,
+\item[ii)] Under the contiguous alternative hypothesis with $\lambda_2(\bpi_i\bpi_i^T+\bpi_j\bpi_j^T)\gg \frac{1}{n^{1-2c_2}\theta^2_{\min}}$, we have for any arbitrarily large constant $C>0$,

 \end{enumerate} \end{thm}